-- Marijuana contains the mind altering chemical THC, which can affect mood, judgment, senses, movement, and memory.
+- Marijuana contains the mind altering chemical THC, which can affect mood, concentration, judgment, senses, movement, and memory.

 - Short-term effects of marijuana depend on how strong the THC is, and whether alcohol or other drugs are used at the same time.

 - Long-term use of marijuana can harm the developing adolescent brain and cause serious mental, physical, and social problems, including addiction.

 Weed, pot, Mary Jane, ganja, bud – what do these terms have in common?
 They’re all slang names for marijuana.

 What is marijuana?

 Marijuana is the product of the dry, shredded flowers, stems, seeds, and leaves of the hemp plant Cannabis sativa.
 All forms of marijuana contain the mind-altering chemical “THC” (short for delta-9-tetrahydrocannabinol) which is the main ingredient.
 There are also as many as 400 other chemicals in marijuana, including cannabadiol (CBD), which is responsible for some of marijuana’s beneficial effects.